civic-networks/Civic-Networks/README.md

 # Civic Networks

-Civic Networks is an umbrella organization for a family of social networks that work for all of humanity.
-These networks use ethical advertising and commerce to convert online fun into money, and convert that money into societal good.
+Civic Networks is an umbrella organization for a family of social networks that benefit society.
+These networks use ethical advertising programs to convert online fun into money, and convert money into social good.

-It works like this:
+Here's how it works:

 **First, we will be organized as a 501(c)(3)** **nonprofit**.
 That means "going public", selling to Facebook, or any other get-rich-quick schemes are off the table.
-We make business decisions based on how to do the most good.
+We make decisions based on how to do the most good.
 On the other hand, we operate like a for-profit in applying modern technology, media strategies, etc. to support our mission.

 **We provide infrastructure for building and operating social networks.** That includes software and hosting.
 Tools for monitoring and analysis.
 Assistance with recruitment, and access to a shared network of advertisers and ad-tech.
 By sharing this infrastructure across multiple networks we can lower our costs.